bozeklab/fish-bouts/README.md

 There are two separate datasets: JM_data and Ph_Data.

-JM_data (referred to as (1)):
-- 463 fish (Tubingen zebrafish)
-- 700Hz temporal resolution
-- pixel size 58µm/27µm (depending on the size of the arena)
-- 8 tail points
-- up to 175 frames (250ms)

-Ph_Data (referred to as (8)):
-- 218 fish (AB zebrafish)
-- 160Hz temporal resolution
-- pixel size 70µm
-- 8 tail points
-- up to 40frames (250ms)
-- up to 40 frames

 | Feature              | JM_data (1)                 | Ph_Data (8)               |
 |----------------------|-----------------------------|---------------------------|
 | Number of fish       | 463                         | 218                       |